 So I guess the overall answer to all these questions is the classic, “it depends” answer that everybody hates to get, but it really does depend.
 One thing I do hope to communicate is the biggest take home should be to work your progressions NOT in terms of numbers but in terms of what’s actually happening and being achieved while those numbers are in action.

 I would enjoy facilitating any more questions anyone might have as I see it as a great self reflective exercise into my practices more than anything.
-Feel free to reach out to me at email@example.com or even on my twitter handle @CoachGSanders.
-I try to post daily training sessions for the BU sprints team once we get in season so you’ll have the opportunity to see the progress in action!
+Feel free to reach out to me on my twitter handle @CoachGSanders.
+I try to post daily training sessions for the Stanford sprints team once we get in season so you’ll have the opportunity to see the progress in action!
 All the best, everyone.